22 October 2020

 Title Block Manager doesn’t change your workflows — it just speeds them up.

 Get in, use it, get out.
 No heavy, complicated junk.
-No propriertary data created in your DWGs.
+No proprietary data created in your DWGs.
 Title Block Manager “just works.”

-Powerful block attribute text extractor and editor — not just for title blocks.
+It's a powerful block attribute text extractor and editor — it's not just for title blocks.